Alcohol, Drugs & Diabetes

-This is the point that a person with type 1 diabetes most needs to understand if they are drinking more than moderately.
+This last point is the one that a person with type 1 diabetes most needs to understand if they are drinking alcohol.
 Usually, your liver will release small amounts of glucose if you haven’t eaten in a while, providing some protection against lows.
 But the liver cannot make new glucose while it is processing alcohol.
 So if you are out at a party or club, dancing, drinking and not eating: your body has physical activity, alcohol, and lack of carbs to deal with… a recipe for hypoglycemia.

 What Young Adults Need to Know About Alcohol Use and Diabetes

 Know the facts about how alcohol affects your blood sugar (above).

 Know what you need to do – before, during, and after drinking alcohol – to reduce the chance of a dangerous low blood sugar.
 The BC Children’s Hospital has an excellent resource on Alcohol and Diabetes, that tells you exactly what you need to do to keep yourself safe when you’re drinking – make sure you check it out before you head out for a good time: